 WebsiteClick here to visit Brixham Heritage Museum's website.

 Yes, there are toilets and accessible toilets.

 Yes, there is an onsite restaurant and snacks are available.

 Yes, Brixham Heritage Museum is wheelchair friendly and has accessible toilets.

-Brixham Heritage Museum has not told us if they are fully pushchair friendly.
+No, Brixham Heritage Museum have stated they are not pushchair friendly.